 You will be picked up from your hotel at 4 a.m.
 Following, we will go to the train station and leave on the 6:10 a.m. train, from Ollantaytambo.
 The train follows the Urubamba River, until we reach Km104, where we’ll begin our trek.
 Along the way, you will see spectacular views of the farmlands, snow-capped mountains and the mighty Urubamba River, one of the sources of the Amazon River.
 At 104 km, we will begin our trek.
 Once you have everything you need take a group photo, before visiting our first Inca site.
-After an orientation and tour of the Inca site, we will begin hiking upwards, as we head for the Classic Inca Trail.
-If the weather is clear, we’ll have tremendous views of Machu Picchu, the Urubamba River and other surrounding Inca Sites.
+After the orientation and tour of the Incan site, we will begin the hike upwards, as we head for the Classic Incan Trail.
+If the weather is clear, we’ll have tremendous views of Machu Picchu ruins, the Urubamba River and other surrounding Incan Sites.

-After hiking for thee hours, we will reach the most beautiful Incan site on the Inca Trail, Wiñay Wayna (Forever Young) at 2,600 m/8,500 ft.
+After hiking for 3-hours, we will reach the gorgeous Inka ruins on the Inca Trail, Wiñay huayna (Forever Young) at 8,500 ft (2600 m).
 Most people do not get the opportunity to see an elaborate water fountain, temples and some agricultural terraces, which provide a perfect opportunity to learn about the history of the Incas.
-The backdrop of this site drops off a cliff, with beautiful mountains surrounding the area.
-From Wiñay Wayna, we will walk to the Sun Gate, where we will see the picturesque landscape of Machu Picchu.
+The scenery of this place drops off a drop-off, with stunning mountains surrounding the site.
+From Wiñay huayna, we’ll walk to the Sun Gate, where we’ll see the picturesque landscape of Machu Picchu inka city.
 After taking in the once-in-a-lifetime views, we will begin our descent to Machu Picchu.

 A big advantage of this hike, is that by the time we reach Machu Picchu, most of the day travelers will have returned home, so you will have the area to yourself.
 After taking photos, we take the bus down to Aguas Calientes and head to your hotel.
 After dinner, we recommend going to bed early to make the most of the next day.